 Germany offered to support a furious Austro-Hungary in gaining compensation from Serbia.
 Thus fortified, the Austro-Hungarian government sent Serbia a list of demands which no government of an independent country could possibly agree to – they essentially demanded that Serbia give up its independence.

-The Serbian government requested that the Austro-Hungarian government modify these demands.
-The Austro-Hungarians refused to do so.
+The Serbian government requested that the Austro-Hungarian government modify these demands; this was refused.

-Russia began mobilizing its army and navy in support of Serbia, and Germany thereupon ordered its own mobilization.
+Russia began mobilizing its army and navy in support of Serbia, and Germany thereupon also began to mobilize.

 The Austro-Hungarian Empire declared war on Serbia on the 28th July.